HallofFamer/Lox2/README.md

 - Semicolon inference as well as basic type inference for immutable local/global variables.
 - Dedicated syntax for declaring function types and metaclass types, enabling anonymous functions/lambda to be type inferred.
 - Allow declaration of object instance/class fields outside of class initializer, which also enables optional static typing and default values.
+- Iterator API for user defined classes, allowing easy implementation of iterable classes which can be used in for loop.
 - Customized Runtime configuration for Lox2 using lox2.ini.
 - Allow loading lox source files in lox script and another lox source file with `require` keyword.
 - Cross-platform build with Cmake and package manager with vcpkg.